NicoMandel/bitou_segmentation/README.md

 ## Installing src files in csupl
 run `pip install -e .` from base folder.
 Installs current directory with editable configuration.
-Can now be imported anywhere Further information on installs can be found in [this good blog](https://godatadriven.com/blog/a-practical-guide-to-using-setup-py/).
+Can now be imported anywhere

-Potential further moves could include moving to [setuptools](https://godatadriven.com/blog/a-practical-guide-to-setuptools-and-pyproject-toml/) alternative is defining a .ENV file for vscode
+alternative is defining a .ENV file for vscode

 ## Environment files